How To Make Concrete Do What You Want

 of different mix designs can result in patchwork delaminating.

 Pool plaster - This is a very dense plaster mortar used for interior finishes of concrete swimming pools.
 You would typically mix 2 parts fine white silica sand with one part federal white cement powder (or 1 part fine sand and one part plaster / extra fine white sand).
-This mix is then typically modified with a latex acrylic or more often bonding glue.
-In areas where a faster set is needed it is not uncommon to add calcium to actuate the initial set more quickly.
+This mix is then typically modified with a latex acrylic.
+In areas where a faster set is needed it is not uncommon to add calcium to actuate the initial set more quickly however this can potentially compromise the quality and integrity of the mix.
 Asbestos was also used sometimes in pool plaster, which certainly increased the lifespan, though not something that you would typically do anymore.
 Beware of 20-50 year old pool plaster that is in uncommonly good shape for its age as it could potentially contain asbestos fibers.

 Vermiculite concrete - Vermiculite is a lightweight mineral that can be added to concrete (in place of some/all sand) which results in a concrete with unique properties.
 The vermiculite, being so lightweight as opposed to dense like sand, results in a mix substantially weaker than sand based mortar - however the concrete has a slightly "soft" or spongy finished strength that is great for protecting vinyl liners as well as being 10x as thermally resistant as regular concrete!
 Vermiculite concrete has a somewhat shimmery appearance as though there are gold flecks all through the concrete.